Southern Japan

 Welcome to Tokyo

-Arrival in Tokyo.
-Greeted by the local representative and transfer to the hotel.
+Night flight from Istanbul to Tokyo.
+Arrival in the evening, greeted by the local representative and transfer to the hotel.
+First steps on Japanese soil.
+Overnight at Sunshine City Prince Hotel.

 Day 3